aroeseler/HMC-Turnstile/README.txt

 ##########

 ##### Note for Deploy Firebase Hosting #####
-Run the following lines also in the flipper-glob-webpage directory
+Run the following lines in the flipper-glob-webpage directory

 firebase login
 yarn build